top of page

 The adjective 'putative' has a fascinating etymology rooted in Latin.
 It derives from the Latin word 'putare,' which means 'to think' or 'to consider.'
 The suffix '-tive' is borrowed from the Latin '-tivus,' denoting 'pertaining to' or 'having the quality of.'
 Therefore, the etymology of 'putative' reflects its essence as something 'pertaining to what is considered or thought to be true' but lacks definitive proof or confirmation.
 In essence, 'putative' describes things that are widely accepted or believed to be accurate based on common perception and opinion, rather than concrete evidence.

-Quiz: Find the meaning of the adjective putative:
+Find the correct meaning of the adjective putative:

 Try Again!